codeworks-secops/docker-compose-k8s-workshop/README.md

    - web : service to manage WEB docker resources

-5. Play with all commands offered by Docker Compose, like :
+5. Play with all commands offered by Docker Compose, like : build, images, ls, up, down, start, stop, logs,...

 6. Test your Docker Compose manifest file.